groupdocs-search/GroupDocs.Search-Products/content/search/java/case-sensitive/docx.en.md

     link_title: "Learn more"
     picture: "about_search.svg" # 480 X 400
     content: |
        [GroupDocs.Search for Java](/search/java/) is a versatile tool for text search and indexing across various documents.
-It supports over 70 formats like PDFs, Word files, Excel sheets, images, and ZIPs, enabling you to efficiently handle extensive datasets.
+It supports over 70 formats like PDFs, Word files, PowePoint presentations, Excel sheets, images, and ZIPs, enabling you to efficiently handle extensive datasets.

 ############################# Steps ############################
 steps: